A practical Zendesk Explore reporting tutorial for support managers

 Let's try building a simple but useful report to see how this all comes together.

-2. In the Metrics panel on the right, click Add, find Solved tickets, and click Apply.
+In the Metrics panel on the right, click Add, find Solved tickets, and click Apply.
 Right away, you'll see a single number: the total count of every ticket ever solved.
-Not super useful yet.

-Even this simple process shows you the mental gymnastics involved.
-You have to know ahead of time which dataset, metric, and attribute you need to combine to get the answer you're looking for.
+This process shows the logic involved in manual reporting.
+You identify which dataset, metric, and attribute you need to combine to get the specific answer you're looking for.

 Building a basic dashboard